spinnaker/spinnaker.github.io/setup/install/index.md

 * A machine on which to install Halyard

   This can be a local machine or VM (Ubuntu 14.04/16.04, Debian, or macOS), or it can be a Docker container.
+Make sure it has at least 4GB of memory.

 * A Kubernetes cluster on which to install Spinnaker itself

+  We recommend at least 4 cores and 8GB of RAM available in the cluster.

+You can also install [on a single local machine](https://www.spinnaker.io/setup/install/environment/#local-debian), or [for Spinnaker development](https://www.spinnaker.io/setup/install/environment/#local-git), making sure you have the 4 cores and 8GB in each case.

 ## The process